Polly-Contrib/Polly.Contrib.WaitAndRetry/README.md

 The shared `Random` will still be used internally in this case, but it will be seeded with your value versus the default used by .NET in a call to `new Random()`

+## Sync and async compatible

+Examples in this readme show asynchronous Polly policies, but all backoff helpers in `Polly.Contrib.WaitAndRetry` also work with synchronous `.WaitAndRetry()`.

 ## Retry first failure fast

 All helper methods in Polly.Contrib.WaitAndRetry include an option to retry the first failure immediately.
 You can trigger this by passing in `fastFirst: true` to any of the helper methods.